CharlyCst/miralis/readme.md

 Debugging with GDB requires a RISC-V capable GDB executable in path.
 If `just gdb` can't locate such a binary it will provide a list of supported GDB binaries, installing any one of them will resolve the issue.

 The log level can be adjusted using a `config.toml` file.
-See `example.config.toml` for reference.
+See `./config/example.config.toml` for reference.

 ## Contributing